Both Rick of Casablanca a

-Both Rick of Casablanca and Theo of Children of Men are devoured by cynicism.
+nd Theo of Children of Men are devoured by cynicism.
 One a businessman and the other a bureaucrat, they're equally disinterested in the politics of the world, despite the ever-looming presence of fascism that surrounds them.
 However, it is revealed in both movies that these characters weren't always so apathetic.
 Rick ran guns into Ethiopia and helped fight the fascists in Spain before resigning himself to political agnosticism.
 Theo was a dedicated activist who once spiked a police officer's coffee with ketamine before shedding his ideals in pursuit of economic gain.
 Though they admit to having done such politically-motivated things, they submit that they were done with ulterior motives.
-Rick claims to have been in it for the money, while Theo simply wanted to "get laid."
+Rick claims to have been in it for the money, while Theo simply wanted to "get laid."Eventually we find out the sources of Rick's and Theo's cynical feelings.
+They both stem from a personal tragedy--Rick was heartbroken by Ilsa, and Theo lost his son to disease.
+Their inabilities to reconcile these tragedies render them emotionally detached from people and politics--and by no coincidence, lead them to drink heavily.

 Thus, the major conflicts of the two films are the same; Rick and Theo must confront their cynicism, their selfishness, and their feelings about the past, so as to successfully aid a cause greater than any of their own problems.
 While as in many remakes, the plot is largely restructured, the central themes remain the same.
 And in the end, both "heroes" earn that title, making a major sacrifice for what they finally know is right.
 Rick sacrifices a ticket out of Casablanca with the woman he loves, and Theo sacrifices his life.